35 Everyday Household Items You Can Use In Witchcraft

 8. Jars and Bottles

 Speaking of jars and bottles, why not save your pickle jars, spice bottles and other glass containers to use in future spells?
 Clean them out thoroughly, then cleanse them with smoke or the elements, before making witch bottles, jars, or storing your spell ingredients and herbs.
+There are SO many ways to use jars and bottles in witchcraft.

 9. Tea Kettle